 Generally, aquarium plants can be categorized into low-light, medium-light, and high-light plants.

 For instance, if your plants are low-light, you will need low light.
 Makes sense.

 The aquarium plant type and the growth you want to achieve impact the LED light you want to buy.

 Apart from strength and intensity, the following factors should be considered when picking the LED lights for an aquarium:

 Does the LED light have enough power for your aquarium tank?

-For reef tanks, you are looking at a needed wattage of 4-8 watts per gallon.
+You are looking at a needed wattage of 4-8 watts per gallon for reef tanks.

 Does the LED come with some automatic features?